Northern Bobwhite Quail

 Northern Bobwhite Quail Behavior

 Bobwhites are social birds.
 They fed along the ground in groups of 10 to 20 birds called coveys.
 If they feel threatened, they will usually prefer to run from danger.
 When the pressure becomes intense, they will fly to put some distance between themselves and the perceived threat.
 However, as soon as they land, they will resume running until they have found a suitable hiding place.
-At night they roost on the ground in a tight circle with their tails facing inward and their heads facing outward.
+At night, they roost on the ground in a tight circle, their tails facing inward and their heads facing outward.
 In this way, they conserve body heat and help each other scout for danger.

 Mating Behavior

-These birds are generally monogamous; however, males sometimes raise broods with multiple females, and vice versa, females sometimes raise broods with multiple males.
+These birds are generally monogamous; however, males sometimes raise broods with multiple females, and vice versa; females sometimes raise broods with multiple males.

 They will also sometimes sneak their eggs into pheasant or chicken nests.